Edit a utility network

 You'll answer these questions for the error shown on the map.

-3. On the map, click one of the Service, Hydrant Service lines to open its pop-up.
+- On the map, click the eastern Service, Hydrant Service feature to open its pop-up.

 A table appears, listing all feature types that the chosen feature is allowed to connect to according to the utility network's junction edge rules.